-Shiseido Company, Limited (the "Company") deems an external director and Audit & Supervisory Board member (collectively the "External Director") or a candidate for the External Director to have sufficient independence against the Company in the event that all the following requirements are fulfilled upon the Company's research to the practically possible and reasonable extent.
+Shiseido Company, Limited (the "Company") deems an external director and/or an external Audit & Supervisory Board member (collectively the "External Director and Audit & Supervisory Board Member") or a candidate for External Director and Audit & Supervisory Board Member to have sufficient independence from the Company in the event that all the following requirements, as well as the requirements for externality set forth in the applicable laws, and the criteria for independence stipulated by Tokyo Stock Exchange, Inc., are fulfilled upon the Company's research to a practically possible and reasonable extent.

-- 1. He/She is not nor has been an executive personi of the Company or an affiliated companyii (collectively the "Shiseido Group"); - In the case of an Audit & Supervisory Board members (external), in addition to the above, he/she has not been a non-executive director nor accounting advisor (in the case of accounting advisor being an artificial person, a staff in charge of the duty) of the Shiseido Group. - 2.
-He/She does not fall under any of the following items for the current fiscal year and the last nine (9) fiscal years (all these fiscal years being referred to as the "Relevant Fiscal Years"): - 1) A counterparty which has transactions principally with the Shiseido Groupiii, or its executive person (including a person having once been executive officer for the Relevant Fiscal Years.
-The same is applicable to Items 2) to 4) of this Clause below); - 2) A principal counterparty of the Shiseido Group^{iv}, or its executive person; - 3) A large shareholder who holds or has held directly or indirectly 10% or more of the voting rights of the Company in the Relevant Fiscal Years or its executive person; - 4) An executive person of a company of which the Shiseido Group holds or has held directly or indirectly 10% or more of the total voting rights in the Relevant Fiscal Years; - 5) A consultant, accounting professional or legal professional who has been paid a large amount of money or other assets in addition to the External Director's remunerations in the Relevant Fiscal Years.
-In addition, in the event that the accounting professional or legal professional is an organization such as artificial person or association, a person who belongs to such organization (including a person who has once belonged to such organization in the Relevant Fiscal Years.
-The same is applicable to Items 6 and 7 below of this Clause) is included. - 6) A person/organization who received donation of a large amount of money or other assets from the Shiseido Group in the Relevant Fiscal Years.
-In addition, in the event that those who received donation from the Shiseido Group are an organization such as artificial person or association, a person who belongs to such organization is included. - 7) An accounting auditor of the Company.
-In addition, in the event that the accounting auditor is an organization such as artificial person or association, a person who belongs to such organization is included. - 3.
-He/She is not a spouse of the following person, relative in second or less degree, relative living in the same place or a person with whom living costs are shared, provided, however that Item 2) is applicable only to make judgment on the independence of an Audit & Supervisory Board members (external). - 1) An important persons^{vi} among executive persons of the Shiseido Group; - 2) Non-executive director of a company in the Shiseido Group;
+- 1. The person has not been an executive personi of the Company or an affiliated companyii (collectively the "Shiseido Group") for ten (10) years before taking office and since taking up the post.
+In the case of an external Audit & Supervisory Board member, in addition to the above, the person has not been a non-executive director or accounting advisor (in the case of the accounting advisor being an artificial person, a staff member in charge of the duty) of the Shiseido Group for ten (10) years before taking office and since taking up the post. - 2.
+The person has not fallen under any of the following items for the current fiscal year and the last two (2) fiscal years (collectively the "Relevant Fiscal Years"): - 1) A counterparty which has transactions principally with the Shiseido Groupiii, or its executive personi; - 2) A principal counterparty of the Shiseido Group^{iv}, or its executive personi; - 3) A large shareholder who holds directly or indirectly 10% or more of the voting rights of the Company, or its executive personi; - 4) An executive personi of a company of which the Shiseido Group holds directly or indirectly 10% or more of the total voting rights; - 5) A consultant, accounting professional or legal professional who has been paid by the Shiseido Group a large amount of money or other assets in addition to the External Director and Audit & Supervisory Board Member's remuneration.
+In addition, in the event that the consultant, accounting professional or legal professional is an organization such as an artificial person or association, a person who belongs to such organization is included; - 6) A person/organization who receives a donation of a large amount of money or other assets^{vi} from the Shiseido Group or an executive personi who belongs to the organization; - 7) An accounting auditor of the Company.
+In the event that the accounting auditor is an artificial person, a partner, certified public accountant, and employed person (e.g., an employee) who is not a certified public accountant belonging to the accounting firm are included. - 3.
+The person is not a spouse of, relative within the second degree of consanguinity of, relative living under the same roof with or a person whose living costs are shared with the following person; provided, however, that Item 2) of this Clause is applicable only to make judgment on the independence of an external Audit & Supervisory Board member: - 1) An important person^{vii} among executive personsi of the Shiseido Group (including a person who has been an executive person for ten (10) years before the candidate assumes the position of External Director and Audit & Supervisory Board Member eligible to be judged on independence from the Company and since the candidate took up the post);